edwinacunav/hiddenchest/README.md

 ## Dependency kit

-To facilitate hacking, I have assembled a package containing all dependencies to compile HiddenChest on a bare-bones Ubuntu 12.04 64bit installation.
+To facilitate hacking, Ancurio had assembled a package containing all dependencies to compile mkxp on a bare-bones Ubuntu 12.04 64bit, but I have compiled HiddenChest on a Ubuntu 18.04 LTS 64bit installation.
 Compatibility with other distributions has not been tested.
 You can download it [here](https://www.dropbox.com/s/mtp44ur367m2zts/mkxp-depkit.tar.xz).
 Read the "README" for instructions.

 ## Configuration